Linaro/lava/doc/v2/development-intro.rst

 **dispatcher-master** or simply **master**
   A singleton process which starts and monitors test jobs running on one or more dispatchers by communicating with the slave using ZMQ.

+**dynamic data** - the Action base class provides access to dynamic data stores which other actions can access.
+This provides the way for action classes to share information like temporary paths of downloaded and / or modified files and other data which is generated or calculated during the operation of the pipeline.
+Use ``self.set_common_data`` to set the namespace, key and value and ``self.get_common_data`` to retrieve the value using the namespace and the key.

+**parameters**
+  A static, read-only, dictionary of values and available for the job and the device.
+Parameters must not be modified by the codebase - use the ``common_data`` primitives of the Action base class to copy parameters and store the modified values as dynamic data.

 **pipeline**
   The name for the design of LAVA V2, based on how the actions to be executed